Structure of modules stably annihilated by a fixed ideal: Structural properties of and

 where $\fl(R)$ denotes the subcategory of $\mod R$ consisting of modules of finite length.
-Hence, using this equality and an argument similar to the proof of Proposition \ref{extofmodI}, we obtain the result of Proposition \ref{extofCI}(2) in the case where $I=\m$. \item When $R$ is a Cohen--Macaulay local ring, the assumption in Proposition \ref{extofCI}(2) is nothing but that $I$ is an $\m$-primary ideal. \end{enumerate} \end{rmk} Based on Propositions \ref{extofmodI} and \ref{extofCI}, the following question arises naturally. \begin{ques} Let $R$ be a commutative noetherian ring, and $I$ an ideal of $R$.
+Hence, using this equality and an argument similar to the proof of Proposition \ref{extofmodI}, we obtain the result of Proposition \ref{extofCI}(2) in the case where $I=\m$. \end{rmk} Based on Propositions \ref{extofmodI} and \ref{extofCI}, the following question arises naturally. \begin{ques} Let $R$ be a commutative noetherian ring, and $I$ an ideal of $R$.
 Does the following equality hold?

 \end{ques} The notion of the cohomology annihilator of $R$ was introduced in \cite{Iyengar Takahashi 2016}.
 Here, we study the relationship between $\c_{I}(R)$ and the cohomology annihilator of $R$. \begin{dfn} Let $R$ be a commutative noetherian ring.
-For a nonnegative integer $n$, we define the {\em $n$-th cohomology annihilator} of $R$, denoted by $\ca^{n}(R)$ as
+For a nonnegative integer $n$, we define the {\em $n$-th cohomology annihilator} of $R$, denoted by $\ca^{n}(R)$, to be

 In addition, we define the {\em cohomology annihilator} of $R$ by

 Note that the ascending chain of cohomology annihilators $0=\ca^{0}(R) \subseteq \ca^{1}(R) \subseteq \ca^{2}(R) \subseteq \cdots$ stabilizes. \end{dfn} \begin{rmk} Let $R$ be a commutative noetherian ring. \begin{enumerate}[\rm(1)] \item The equality $\ca(R)=R$ holds if and only if $R$ is a regular ring with finite Krull dimension. \item For an integer $n\geq0$, one has